Integration approaches and methods

 • Further guidance on development and configuration for custom data feeds can be found in the documentation.

-• Server object extensions (SOEs) and Server object interceptors (SOIs) are customizations of individual geospatial web services in an ArcGIS Server site.
+• Another Enterprise SDK pattern is the development of Server object extensions (SOEs) and Server object interceptors (SOIs) are customizations of individual geospatial web services in an ArcGIS Server site.
 Extensions generally add new functionality (creating new REST endpoints for resources or methods) and interceptors operate within existing methods such as /query or /exportImage to interact with and modify the request or response as it is processed.
 SOEs and SOIs can be used to integrate other data sources, such as a query to a different endpoint or to data on disk and can also be used to integrate other security providers, to apply row-level security or group-based access to layers in a service.

 • Update frequency - if data is integrated from another system of record, understand how often the other system is updating, and how long of a delay is expected or acceptable before updated data is visible in the ArcGIS system.